alexsalo/alexsalo.github.io/_posts/2015-01-23-merge-sort-python.md

 Time complexity: O(n*log(n)) for any case.

-The idea is really simpe and adheres 'devide and conquer' paradigm:
+The idea is really simpe and adheres 'divide and conquer' paradigm:

-{% highlight python linenos %}
-divide on halves until get list with length equal 1 %just a recursive calls merge recursively % takes log(n) merges with n comparison in each
+1. divide on halves until get list with length equal 1 //just a recursive calls
-{% endhighlight %}
+2. merge recursively // takes log(n) merges with n comparison in each

 Writing it in python takes only few lines: